 Professional Development Session Speaker

-“Aircraft Parts Quality Systems and Documentation – Major Changes in the Past Year, and What They Mean for Your Transactions”
+“Aircraft Parts Quality Systems and Documentation – YES, the Standards Have Changed During COVID – What Does That Mean for Your Transactions?”

-This session will examine industry standards and government standards (1) that have recently changed and (2) that are in the process of changing.
+This session will examine industry standards an government standards (1) that have recently changed and (2) that are in the process of changing.

-Our focus will include (a) changes related to 8130-3 and equivalent tags, (2) new IATA and ASA standards for documentation and traceability and (3) new government requirements for (aircraft parts) supplier/distributor evaluation.
+Our focus will include (a) new international standards for documentation and traceability (b) new EU and Chinese government requirements for (aircraft parts) supplier/distributor evaluation, and (c) new legal requirements that apply to used serviceable material.

 “Using Safety Management Systems to Improve Your Bottom Line”